 3rd Trimester, 7th Appointment (Week 38)

 If you haven’t had an ultrasound in a while (Week 20 for a lot of women), your healthcare provider may also perform a Non-Stress Test (NST), in which healthcare providers will monitor Baby’s heart rate, movement, and your contractions.
 Baby’s heart rate should positively correlate with her movements, as a person’s heart rate increases in periods of activity.
-If the correlation is not observed, it could be a sign that he is not getting enough oxygen, as sufficient oxygen is needed to keep his heart rate within a safe range.
+If the correlation is not observed, it could be a sign that they are not getting enough oxygen, as sufficient oxygen is needed to keep their heart rate within a safe range.

 3rd Trimester, 8th Appointment (Week 39)